If you’re looking to instantly boost your home gym game, investing in a stair climber machine is one of the quickest ways to do just that.

 This stepper is really just high-end from top to bottom.

 The powder coated steel frame comes with a 450 lb weight capacity, which is even more impressive considering this machine only weighs about 175 lb assembled.

 Additional features include 9 built-in workout programs, bluetooth, USB charging port, and a cooling fan.

 And of course it’s backed by Spirit’s very generous warranty: lifetime frame, 10 year parts, 2 years labor.

 Overall, the CS800 has a lot going for it and it’s very reasonably priced.
-One could even make the argument that this is the best stepper under $2000.
+One could easily make the argument that this is one of the best steppers under $2000.

 But, what the hell, I figure I might as well mention it, just in case anyone is really looking for a commercial stair climber that can handle anything you can throw at it.